daydin14/allenhurstcleaners_v2/optio-blue/README.md

 ### [0.8.0] - 2024-10-XX

+- Refactor GmapEmbededToolBar component to improve its mobile responsiveness
 - Refactor About page to use Box component for displaying service details
 - Refactor Tile component to add scroll animation on mobile devices
 - Refactor About page to use Tile component for displaying service details